PlnDominic/simple_shell/README.md

 ====================================================================================
-/ Simple Shell Project by Dominic Kudom /
+/ Simple Shell Project by Dominic Kudom and Rosina Attoh

 General
 Who designed and implemented the original Unix operating system